 Secondary trauma can happen when people, such as first responders, deal with victims in distress.
 It can also occur after seeing or reading distressing content.
 Among others, those who work in content moderation for social media companies, in medicine or psychology, and in social work, can all relate to how unhelpfully memorable horrible cases can be.

-Read the whole story: BBC Science FocusMore of our Members in the Media >
+Read the whole story (subscription may be required): BBC Science FocusMore of our Members in the Media >